 Leaving the market, I come across a shady square, with a corner burrow.
 It smells good, my stomach rumbles ...
 In addition, there is a huge fan blowing fresh in front of a table available, waiting for me.

 I ask myself, under the encouraging smiles of the women who run the restaurant.
 There, it is hard, since there is no menu displayed ...
 And the girl who cares for me speaks English poorly.

-Nevertheless, I quickly got it, my rice fried with chicken, and that it was succulent.
-Eating: an essential moment in the traveler's life ...
+Still, I soon got my fried rice with chicken, and it was delicious.
+Eating: an essential moment in a traveller's life...